-Our Austin endometriosis doctors employ tried and true diagnostic techniques, as well as the most up-to-date methods to diagnose endometriosis
+Our Austin endometriosis doctors employ tried and true diagnostic techniques

 - When did your pain start?

 - What type of pain are you experiencing?